Gas pipelines between Europe, Russia and Caucasia

 To the North

 Brotherhood.
-During the Soviet Union era, 80% of Russian natural gas transited through the Brotherhood gas pipeline (completed by Soyuz), which passes through Ukraine.
+During the Soviet Union era, 80% of Russian natural gas transited through the Brotherhood (completed by Soyuz), which passes through Ukraine.
 After the collapse of the U.S.S.R.
 (1991), the pipeline survived, but frequent tensions between Ukraine and Russia led to a search for alternative routes, both to the north and the south.

 Yamal.
 Located further north, Yamal (4,000 km) passes through Belarus and Poland.
 Transportation by this route progressively increased until 2006.